rust-lang/rust/active/0000-closures.md

 treat a structure passed by value identically to distinct arguments.
-Finally, given that trait calls have the "Rust" ABI, which is not specified, we can always tweak the rules if necessary (though their advantages for tooling when the Rust ABI closely matches the native ABI).
+Finally, given that trait calls have the "Rust" ABI, which is not specified, we can always tweak the rules if necessary (though there are advantages for tooling when the Rust ABI closely matches the native ABI).

 **Use inference to determine the self type of a closure rather than an